heritage-happenings/heritage-happenings.github.io/nathaniel-thomas-coulson.md

 In the Porter Garden at the Heritage on the Marina there is a pedestal with a bronze plaque at the base.

-The following is an investigation into the person named on the plaque along with findings on the origins og=f the pedestal and plaque.
+The following is an investigation into the person named on the plaque along with findings on the origins of the pedestal and plaque.

+Summary:

+* Dr Coulson was a dentist, investor and benefactor of donated the funds for the Grace Cathedral Carillon
+* The plaque and pedestal were formerly the base of sundial donated to "Pines Street House" on June 15 1934.
+* The current whereabouts of the sundial are unknown
+* How the pedestal came to the Heritage is unknown

 ## Photo: The plaque at the base of a pedestal in the Porter garden at the Heritage on the Marina